Cohomology of coloured partition algebras: Proving Theorem

-This will be our plan of attack.
-We will construct a $k$-free idempotent left cover of the two-sided ideal $I_{n-1}$ in $P_n(\delta,G)$ and use the results mentioned above to deduce stable isomorphisms on (co)homology.
+We will construct a $k$-free idempotent left cover of the two-sided ideal $I_{n-1}$ in $P_n(\delta,G)$ and use Proposition \ref{Boyde-FG-prop} to deduce stable isomorphisms on (co)homology.
+We begin by defining our families of left ideals.